 There can be legit anxiety around having family photos taken and my hope is to ease some of your worries.
-If you are my client, you get access to a my super detailed WELCOME SITE where I give you very specific details on helping your little ones having the absolute best experience, however I still want to share this article as I think it will help many who are on the fence about having photos taken.
+If you are my client, you get access to my super detailed WELCOME SITE where I give you very specific details on helping your little ones have the absolute best experience, however, I still want to share this article as I think it will help many who are on the fence about having photos taken.

 1. First, read my post about What To Wear To Your Session by clicking HERE.
 This will help you get the best and most appropriate clothing in order.

 2. Next, trust your photographer.
 I am a lifestyle family photographer.
 As I explained to a family I photographed last week, it's like when that unexpected guest comes to your home.

 Suddenly you notice socks on the couch, milk spilled on the counter, and paint on the wall.

 But the reality is, the guest probably doesn't even notice those things.